geometalab/jGeoTile/README.md

 # jGeoTile

 Java package to handle tiles and points of different projections, in particular WGS 84 (Latitude, Longitude), Spherical Mercator (Meters), Pixel Pyramid and Tiles (TMS, Google, QuadTree).

-This package is inspired by pyGeoTile, which is the same in Python.
+This package is inspired by pyGeoTile, which is the counterpart of this package written in Python.

 ## Usage